pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: New pull request button in GitHub
 ---
 An image showing how to create a new pull request in GitHub.
+The new pull request button is highlighted with a red rectangle.
 ```

 3. Write a clear and concise title and description for your pull request.
 Make sure to describe the changes you made and why they are necessary.